Aller au contenu principal

 Adaptive Thinking: Claude automatically adjusts the depth of its reasoning based on the complexity of the task.
 Replaces budget_tokens (deprecated).
 4 effort levels (low, medium, high, xhigh) to guide reasoning.

-1M token window, 128k output tokens, automatic Context Compaction.
+1M token context window by default on the Claude API, Amazon Bedrock and Vertex AI (no longer a beta opt-in).
+128k output tokens, automatic Context Compaction.
 Reasoning is interleaved between tool calls (interleaved thinking) for agentic workflows.

-New in v2.1.111: xhigh unlocks Opus 4.7's maximum reasoning.
+xhigh unlocks Opus 4.8's maximum reasoning (introduced as a tier in v2.1.111).
 Auto mode available for Max subscribers (intelligent automatic permissions).
+Fast mode runs on Opus 4.8 (also available on 4.7/4.6).

 Checkpoint / Rewind